By David Cusick

 We went ahead and broke down the average age Americans stopped believing in Santa by state.
 Overall, the average age in the United States for no longer believing in Santa Claus is 8.4 years old.

 Mississippi has the oldest average age at 10.2 years old.
 Not far behind is Iowa where the average age is 9.9 years old.
-Rounding out the top five oldest are Montana (9.8), Hawaii (9.5), and Delaware and Washington, D.C. are tied at 9.4 years old.
+Rounding out the top five oldest are Montana (9.8), and Hawaii (9.5).
+Delaware and Washington, D.C. are tied at 9.4 years old.